25 Sensational Sensory Activities for Toddlers

 Every parent knows toddlers can be messy.
-You turn around for two seconds and your little guy is suddenly covered in mud, he’s squished your new lipstick between his fingers or he’s drizzled a trail of honey across the floor.
+You turn around for two seconds and suddenly your little one is somehow covered in mud, happily plastering your new lipstick between the couch cushions or drizzling a trail of honey across the floor.

-Just because this behavior is productive, it doesn’t mean it has to come in the form of a giant, unexpected mess.
-Help facilitate your child’s sensory learning by providing them with plenty of fun opportunities to engage their senses.
+Of course, just because this behavior is productive doesn’t mean it has to come in the form of a giant, unexpected mess.
+You can help facilitate your little ones’ sensory learning by providing them with plenty of fun opportunities to engage their senses.

 We rounded up some of the best sensory activities for toddlers the web has to offer.
 These ideas will be sure to keep your toddlers engaged and learning!